antrea-io/antrea/docs/design/cni-testing-initiative-upstream.md

 We cannot proxy this work to the CNI organization, because in large part, the semantics of how network policy's are implemented and what we care about from an API perspective is defined by Kubernetes itself.
 As we propose expansion of the Network Policy API, we need a way to express the effects of these new APIs in code, concisely, in a manner which is gauranteed to test robustly.

+## Performance and Concurrency of Tests
+TODO: Cody to write

+## Perturbed State Tests

+## Scale and Convergence Tests